bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     It is rare if young tsaneks can even identify their parents.

 \subsection*{Call to Adventure}
-    While many tsanek are needed in the tribes near tekatsae for managerial tasks, it is not unusual for some to travel the globe to learn.
+    While many tsanek are needed in the tribes near Tek for managerial tasks, it is not unusual for some to travel the globe to learn.
     Most focus their study on the qualar and cter'rheth, bringing this knowledge back to their tribes.

     Cavern tsaneks regularly travel the many caves below Yuadrem, and some even settle outside of their colonies, most usually in dark gat cities.